 Possible Risks and Complications

 Like all surgeries, a facelift carries the risk of bleeding, anesthesia complications, and infection.
-We minimize these through good surgical practices, but you should discuss them with Dr. Masri if you are concerned.
+We minimize these through good surgical practices, but you should discuss them with plastic surgeon Dr. Masri, if you are concerned.

 There are also risks that are more specific to facelifts.
 Numbness around the incision sites is quite common.
 It typically goes away within several months but can sometimes last a year or more.
 Possibilities such as temporary skin discoloration or hair loss near the incision sites can be likely.
 There is also a risk of scarring.
 While all facelifts produce faint permanent scars, a few people may develop red or raised scars.
 The appearance of these can often be treated with corticosteroids or other medications.
 Men may also find that they need to shave in places that they didn’t have to before because the skin has moved.